If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 4. Sacbrood Bee Brood Scale Inspection

-This is unlike in other honey bee diseases such as American Foulbrood, where the scale is firmly attached to the cell walls in brood comb and cannot be easily removed in one whole piece.
+This is unlike in other honey bee diseases such as American Foulbrood, where the scale is firmly attached to the cell walls in the brood comb and cannot be easily removed in one whole piece.
 Honey bee brood that has died from Sacbrood disease and turned into a scale is difficult to find in the beehive.
-It is only found in large spread of the disease through a lot of the bee brood in the beehive.
+It is only found in a large spread of the disease through a lot of the bee brood in the beehive.
 Such massive infections of Sacbrood disease are not common in beekeeping.

 5. Puncturing Dead Bee Brood

 Dead larvae in Sacbrood infections can be removed from the cell it occupies in its early stages of decomposition.
 The larvae are easily pulled from the cell using a matchstick or twig.
 They hang from the matchstick in a sac-like fashion.
-This is the behavior of dead brood that gives this disease its name.
+This is the behavior of the dead brood that gives this disease its name.
 Further symptomatic diagnosis of the brood is done by puncturing it.
 If the cause of death is truly Sacbrood disease, the contents of the bee larvae sac are found to be watery and they easily flow out of the larvae skin.

 Ropiness Test for Sacbrood Disease Diagnosis

 Brood death in a beehive can be a result of many varying causes, not limited to a specific disease.
 In the event that a beekeeper finds dead brood in their beehives, the Ropiness test is often applied.
 When dealing with a case of Sacbrood disease in the beehive, the Ropiness test can be applied but does not give clear results.
 It is not reliable in the case of Sacbrood diagnosis.
-This is a result of honey bee brood that has died from Sacbrood infection, undergoing ecdysis and liquefying into a non-sticky goo.
-The fluid left after the larvae is dead does not easily form a rope in the Ropiness test.
+This is a result of a honey bee brood that has died from Sacbrood infection, undergoing ecdysis and liquefying into a non-sticky goo.
+The fluid left after the larvae are dead does not easily form a rope in the Ropiness test.
 If ropiness is found in a Sacbrood infection, it is usually a result of the activity of opportunistic bacteria on the dead larvae.

 Ropiness is seen as a result of many honey bee diseases including American and European Foulbrood Disease.
 After conducting the Ropiness test, you should interpret its results taking into consideration other symptoms and signs observed in the beehive.